omeganet/JS-Generators-Startup-Kit/README.md

 # JS Generators Startup Kit
 A collection of ready-to-use general-purpose generators for the next version of JavaScript.
+If you think of any others or if you think there is a smarter way of implementing the current ones, don't hesitate to send me a pull request. :-)

 # Generators
 ## Identity